 With a successful dispensary and a brand that had the potential for expansion, Kayvan and his business partners found themselves in a position to start a new chapter.
 Considering the growth of national and global medical and recreational cannabis programs, they decided to pursue a sort of model expansion as opposed to brand expansion and began to focus on consulting services that promote progressive best practices and technologies that focus on environmental stewardship, science based research and the promotion of well-intending people within the core of the cannabis space.

-Denver Relief Consulting was formed in 2012 with the mission to assist other states by helping them accomplish what Denver Relief has in Colorado.
+Denver Relief Consulting was formed in 2012 with the mission to assist other states by helping them accomplish what Denver Relief did in Colorado.
 More so than any other consultants in the industry, Kayvan and his team spoke about the need to normalize this industry and to give back.
-They now have clients in 13 states, Washington D.C., Canada, Colombia and Australia.
+They now have clients in 13 states, Washington D.C., Puerto Rico, Canada, Colombia and Australia.
 Their consulting services range from state application submissions, facility design, policies and procedures development, employee training, regulatory navigation, research and development, vendor relations, cultivation guidance and more.
 Kayvan has led Denver Relief Consulting clients and partners to merit-based license awards in Connecticut, Massachusetts, Washington, Nevada, Illinois, Florida, Maryland, and Puerto Rico, receiving top application scores in Nevada, Illinois (top 3) and Maryland.
 Most recently Kayvan was the primary principal behind winning a contract with Southern University in Louisiana, a HBCU that will become the first university in the world to grow and wholesale medical cannabis for commercial purposes.
 Kayvan has also led the charge to get Denver Relief Consulting involved in vetting legal commercial cannabis opportunties for Native American tribes across the country, now working with two prominent tribes in two states.

 Kayvan’s consulting specialty is a comprehensive approach to the business side of cannabis and provides his services for the multitude of documents, licenses, records, and accounting that are necessary to ensure the future viability and legal protection of any medical cannabis business.
-He also currently sits on the Board of Directors for the National Cannabis Industry Association, Illinois Cannabis Industry Association, Nevada Cannabis Industry Association, is a founding Council Member of the Council on Responsible Cannabis Regulation and was recently appointed to the Board of Trustees for Students for Sensible Drug Policy.
+He is a tenured community organizer and works often with local municipalities across the country to responsibly integrate cannabis businesses into new markets.